 The District Court for Prague 1 last week gave the defendants conditional sentences ranging from two to three years.
 Prosecutors and defendants have retained deadlines for appeals.

 Investigators carried out several raids on cabarets by the end of 2012.
 The deal involved Darling Cabaret, Sexy sauna club and Cabaret Atlas.
 For example, a dancer from the last-mentioned club then claimed in court that they had not provided sexual services for money.
-They had been told by customers that they have been chatting about contactless private dances, and the club also said they were commissioning visitors to order drinks.
+Customers had told them that they have been chatting about contactless private dances, and the club also said they were commissioning visitors to order drinks.

 There are dozens of similar clubs and cabarets with rooms for customers still operating, despite frequent inspections in Prague.
 While there is information in these businesses that sexual services are prohibited, for example, the primary purpose of these businesses is the sale of sexual services.
 Order information is purposefully used to circumvent the law.
 As a rule, the worker must pay half of the amount collected directly to the owners.